coderwassananmol/BUB2/CONTRIBUTING.md

     # To add all new files to branch Branch_Name
     $ git add .
     ```
-To commit give a descriptive message for the convenience of reveiwer by:
+- Commit messages should follow a [certain guideline](https://udacity.github.io/git-styleguide/).To commit give a descriptive message for the convenience of reveiwer by:
     ```
     # This message get associated with all files you have changed
     $ git commit -m 'message'
     ```
+    **NOTE**: A PR should have only one commit.
+Multiple commits should be squashed.
 - Now you are ready to your work to the remote repository
     ```
     # To push your work to your remote repository